-F. Interest-Bearing Accounts and Program Income
+D. Interest-Bearing Accounts and Program Income

-1. Interest earned on advances are subject to the provisions of 2 CFR 200.305(b)(7)(ii) relating to remitting interest on advances to EPA on a quarterly basis.
-2. Any program income earned by the CAR will be added to the funds EPA has committed to this agreement and used only for eligible and allowable costs under the agreement as provided in 2 CFR 200.307 and 2 CFR 1500.7, as applicable.
-3. Interest earned on program income is considered additional program income.
-4. The CAR must disburse program income (including interest earned on program income) before requesting additional payments from EPA as required by 2 CFR 1500.8.
+1. The CAR must deposit advances of cooperative agreement funds and program income (i.e. fees) in an interest bearing account. - a.
+For interest earned on advances, CARs are subject to the provisions of 2 CFR 200.305(b)(7)(ii) relating to remitting interest on advances to EPA on a quarterly basis. - b.
+Any program income earned by the CAR will be added to the funds EPA has committed to this agreement and used only for eligible and allowable costs under the agreement as provided in 2 CFR 200.307 and 2 CFR 1500.7, as applicable. - c.
+Interest earned on program income is considered additional program income. - d.
+The CAR must disburse program income (including interest earned on program income) before requesting additional payments from EPA as required by 2 CFR 1500.8.

-IV.
-CLEANUP ENVIRONMENTAL REQUIREMENTS
+V. CLEANUP ENVIRONMENTAL REQUIREMENTS